ArthurHeitmann/NierAutoRebuild/README.md

 ### Usage

+You need to have the "watchdog" library installed.

 Since this repo uses git submodules, you have to clone it with the `--recurse-submodules` option.
 `git clone --recurse-submodules https://github.com/ArthurHeitmann/NierAutoRebuild.git`